plating, anodizing, & finishing Q&As since 1989

 1) Reduce the appearance of the damage as much as possible: A good two step car wax will do a great deal to improve the appearance and both reduce and hide minor scratches.
 (They are specifically designed to do this on automotive finishes).
 A precleaner removes surface waxes and has a mild abrasive for removing any oxidization on the top surface.
-A color coded wax ( Turtlewax Car Polish or the equivalent) will also help as will a 'wet finish' wax.
+A color coded wax ( Turtlewax Car Wax [affil. link to info/product on Amazon] or the equivalent) will also help as will a 'wet finish' wax.
 Regularly maintaining two or three coats of wax on the surfaces that get the most use will also reduce the wear on those areas by providing a hard wax barrier.

 2) Polish the damage out if minor: If the damage is too deep to be removed by the first process, you will need to proceed with a cutting compound to remove some of the surface and even out the area.
-Special sandpaper [linked by editor to product info at Rockler] designed to be used wet is also available in grits from 600 to 1200.
+Special sandpaper [affil. link to info/product at Rockler] designed to be used wet is also available in grits from 600 to 1200.
 This is followed by a polishing compound and topped off again with several hard coats of automotive wax as mentioned above.
 The exercise can be done carefully by hand, or with the aid of a power polisher.
 If you have not done this before and are unsure how to proceed - you are better off to hire an automotive detailing or retouch professional for a modest amount.

 Assuming the damage you are looking at is relatively minor, you can probably complete this project in an afternoon and have everything back in place for the evening.

 - Laval, Quebec, Canada

 Ed. note: Thanks for the very detailed and thoughtful posting, Burton!

 Q. Please Help!